eWaterCycle/infra/README.md

 # Provision VMs

-When the creation VMs, subdomain setup and configuration is done you are ready to provision the VMs with:
+After the VMs haven been created, the subdomain are setup and configuration has been performed then you are ready to provision the VMs with:

 ```
 ansible-playbook -i inventory.yml site.yml